shenxianpeng/blog/source/_posts/2019/05/auto-bump-build-version.md

 When we need to release a product, we should change copyright, build version, release month, release note...
 How to modify multiple files automatically?
 I used a Jenkins pipeline project, the project is parameterized(string parameter) and regular expressions to implement.

 1. Here is the string parameter for copyright:

     * Name: copyright
     * Default Value: 1995—2019
     * Description: Copyright format:1995—2019
-        ```
+        ```bash
         stage('change copyrigh') {
             steps {
                 sh label: '', script: 'sed -i -E "s/(1995—[0-9]{4})/${copyright}/" 1033/AutoRun.ini'